All Episodes

 This is the one opportunity we have.

-And what you heard there was the Reverend Jesse Lee Peterson speaking at the Southern California Junior State of America or the J. S. A, and it's like a winter congress this weekend to a group of about eight hundred and sixty high school students, and supposedly about sixty to seventy percent liberal.
+And what you heard there was the Reverend Jesse Lee Peterson speaking at the Southern California Junior State of America, or the JSA.

-And um, of course, uh he is the founder of Rebuilding the Family by Rebuilding the Man, author of The Antidote, Healing America from the poison of hate, blame, and victimhood.
+And, of course, he is the founder of Rebuilding the Family by Rebuilding the Man, author of The Antidote, Healing America from the Poison of Hate, Blame, and Victimhood.

 I was.

-I was asked to speak for an hour um about uh conservative issues, the difference between the Obama administration versus Donald Trump's President Trump's administration.
+I was asked to speak for an hour about conservative issues, the difference between the Obama administration versus Donald Trump's President Trump's administration.

-I was uh asked to be about speak about the race issue, and they had a liberal speaker who spoke an hour before I did, and I came on second.
+I was asked to speak about the race issue, and they had a liberal speaker who spoke an hour before I did, and I came on second.

-And I have to tell you, Shah, it just went out of control.
+And I have to tell you, Sean, it just went out of control.

 And the interesting thing about it is that the kids, even though they were yelling and screaming, and there was one boy who tried to come up on the stage to attack me, they held him back.